Skip to Main Content Scroll to top of the page

 At CCO, we offer a veriety of additional options to add on more adventure for your week.
 We recommend choosing one or two additional options, rather than all, to ensure your camper is still able to participate in other camp activities with their cabin group.
 The activities and options listed below are the only add ons availalbe, all other programming is included in the cost of camp.

 Guided by MAD Adventures, this half-day rafting trip takes campers down a stretch of the Upper Colorado River at Gore Canyon near Kremmling, CO.
 MAD Adventures is licensed and all their staff are first aid/CPR and whitewater rescue certified.
 Each raft will have a MAD Adventures Guide, a CCO staff and campers.
-Everyone is required to wear personal flotation devices and a helmet provided by the guide, and go through a safety orientation prior to boarding the vessel. *A waiver is required to participate.
+Everyone is required to wear personal flotation devices and a helmet provided by the guide, and go through a safety orientation prior to boarding the vessel.

-Camp Chief Ouray offers five levels of riding instruction.
-Campers will gain confidence and learn valuable horsemanship skills.
-Each Monday, riders are evaluated to ensure that they have been placed in the correct level of instruction.
-If our Barn Director determines that a rider belongs in a level different from the one they are registered for, they will be transferred to ensure that they will have a positive riding experience.
+The majority of lessons will be held in a riding arena but each level will also have the oppurtunity to take a trail ride.
+At the start of the program riders are evaluated to ensure that they have been placed in the correct level of instruction.
+If the riding instructors determine that a rider belongs in a level different from the one they are registered for, they will be transferred to the appropraite level to ensure safety and a positive riding experience.
+This may also include moving a camper to a different class of the same level where their riding skills align with other campers to provide appropraite instruction.

 For those who wish to participate in the horseback riding program but find the price a deterrent, scholarships are available!
 Click here for more information on the David Hooker Fund.